Online Bayesian Meta-Learning for Cognitive Tracking Radar: Simulation Study

-Figure \ref{fig:cum_outage} shows cumulative outage performance over the entire sequence of 50 tracks.
+Figure \ref{fig:cum_outage} shows the outage performance, in terms of the previously considered performance statistics, over the entire sequence of 80 tracks.
 We observe once more that all posterior sampling techniques enjoy a large performance benefit over random waveform selection, which consistently selects waveforms that are poorly matched to the composite target/clutter response of the channel.
-We observe that the improvement in average performance due to knowledge of the prior is relatively modest.
-This is because the effect of the prior is diminished over long time horizons.
-However, we note that a meta-learned prior significantly reduces the frequency of received signals with a post-processed $\sinr$ of less than 10dB. \\
+Additionally, we see that the adaptive LFM strategy performs comparatively poorly in terms of tracking error for the weakest target response.

-In Figure \ref{fig:KL} we observe the KL divergence between the meta-posterior $Q_{s}$ and the best prior $P_{\star}$.
-After just a few tracks, the meta-posterior concentrates toward the true prior in terms of KL divergence.
+In Figure \ref{fig:KL} we observe the KL divergence between the meta-posterior $Q_{v}$ and the best prior $P_{\star}$.
+After just a few tracks, the meta-posterior concentrates toward the true prior in terms of KL divergence, and very closely approximates the oracle after 20 tracks.
 Thus, we see that the meta-learner is converging toward a distribution which is in line with the true data.
 We note that the KL divergence does not necessarily need to go to zero in order to achieve acceptable radar performance.
 The meta-learner's aim is to learn a prior that is effective over each of the possible FSTCs the radar may experience, which is generally feasible even with a small number of examples.
-Explicitly estimating the true prior, on the other hand, may require far more samples.\\
+Explicitly estimating the true prior, on the other hand, may require far more samples.

-In Figure \ref{fig:subOpt}, we observe the cumulative frequency with which of suboptimal waveform transmission for each algorithm, noting an improvement of approximately $0.1$ between the uninformed Thompson Sampling algorithm and the meta-TS approach at the end of the sequence of tracks.
-We note that even when the true prior is known, selecting waveforms based on the principle of posterior sampling still results in suboptimal transmissions approximately $20 \%$ of the time.
-However, as observed in Figure \ref{fig:subOpt}, the radar achieves reasonable performance even with these sub-optimal transmissions, suggesting that the knowledge gained through meta-learning aids not only in selecting the optimal waveform, but just as importantly helps the radar avoid selecting \emph{highly} suboptimal waveforms. \\